rdk/p2rank/README.md

 [Fpocket](http://fpocket.sourceforge.net/) is an awesome open source ligand binding site prediction program.
 It is fast, eazy to use and well documented.
 As such it was a great inspiration for this project.
-Fpocket is written in C and it is based on a very different algorith.
+Fpocket is written in C and it is based on a very different algorithm.

 Some practical differences: